Jatin-Lalit/Strem-space/README.md

 - Socket.io
 - HTML/CSS
 - Expres
-## Installation and Usage

-To run the application locally, follow these steps:
-1. Clone this repository.
-2. Navigate to the project directory.
-3. Install dependencies using `npm install`.
-4. Start the server using `npm start`.
+## Accessing the Application

-5. Access the application in your browser at `http://localhost:3000`.
+Simply visit the provided link in your web browser to start using Connect for real-time video chat.

 ## Contributions